Skip to main content

 spt: source port

-proto: tls, ssh or unknown protocol
+proto: tls, ssh, http or unknown protocol

 proto_v: version of the identified protocol